jpegleg/salsa_falcon/README.md

 And then we can set custom routes to different classes etc.

+The template has 4 routes, two sets of encrypt and decrypt methods, serialized hex format or raw data.

 Here we are changing the decrypt route to a differing URI context, something you may want in some situations.

 ```